Subsidy for Scholarly Activities 2024-25

 The following guidelines frame the main activities for which subsidy can be requested, but are not limiting or definitive:

 • Those related to the publication of books, papers, clinical studies, and manuscripts; these may include costs for cartography, copyright permissions for illustrations and, in exceptional circumstances, costs incurred for colour reproduction.
 Reimbursement of publication costs may be requested, up to a limit of $5,000 per applicant.
+Proof of commissioned illustrations must be specifically provided.

 Please note that UBC Library provides discounts through negotiated licence agreements direct with selected publishers and via their membership to the Canadian Knowledge Research Network.
 Please check this resource before you submit your application.
 If authors do not take advantage of these discounts, the requested amount of subsidies may be adjusted accordingly.
 More information is available on this webpage.